Written by L.A.'s Premiere Cannabis Business Attorney Alexa M. Steinberg, Esq.

 About the author, Alexa M. Steinberg, Esq.:

-To connect with Alexa, find her on Instagram and on the Manzuri Law website.
+To connect with Alexa, tap here.
 You can also hear her interview with Laura Wasser on Divorce Sucks! by clicking this link.